You have an HOURGLASS figure

 Shape not Size

-Even if you're very slim with shoulders and hips in balance with each other and a definite waistline then you are still considered Hourglass - you're equal top and bottom.
+Even if you're very slim with shoulders and hips in balance with each other and a definite waistline then you are still considered Hourglass - it just means that you're equal top and bottom.

 And if you're a bigger lady?
 This is the ultimate shape as far as the male race is concerned anyway, curves are always in!